kmati/friedjuju/README.md

 This project is experimental right now but I have a funny feeling it could lead somewhere...

+# Libraries that you get from friedjuju

+The friedjuju project has grown in scope to include the following libraries:

+* j2m (with vdom)
+* j2j
+* j2f

+## j2m

+[j2m](src/json-to-markup) allows you to transform JavaScript objects or JSON strings into markup (e.g. HTML, SVG, XML, etc).
+The idea is to encode your web views as JSON which is syntactically valid for JavaScript parsing rules.
+This is important as it does not break your using tools like [esprima](http://esprima.org/) to analyze your JavaScript files.
+Consider the corollary where JSX (used by ReactJS) does not conform to the JavaScript spec.
+In order to reduce the size of the JSON that maps to markup, dot expressions are used as property keys.
+This makes the resulting JSON smaller and in some cases more readable, while still remaining as valid JSON.

+j2m also contains a [virtual DOM implementation](src/vdom) that allows you to update DOM elements faster than direct DOM manipulation.

+## j2j

+[j2j](src/json-to-json) allows you to transform JavaScript objects or JSON from one structure to another using expressions that map between the structures. j2j also allows you to query objects using expressions.

+## j2f

+[j2f](src/json-to-function) allows you to bind functions to objects within an object graph.
+These functions will automatically be invoked when the object graph is traversed.
+In this way you can orchestrate work tasks in an object graph and have the tasks dispatched based on the structure of the graph.

 # Installation

 The usual, get or clone the repo and then: